cfss-fa19/hw01/README.md

 * My facebook page is:https://www.facebook.com/yuhan.jin.18

 ## Picture of myself
-*![E:\R pictures\myself.jpg]
+* !(E:\repository git\hw01\myself.jpg)

 ## Reflection on the process
-*The procedure of forking the reposoitory and cloning it to my own computer was easy to handle, but I spent some time figuring out how to make a push request and upload my changes into my Github.
+* The procedure of forking the reposoitory and cloning it to my own computer was easy to handle, but I spent some time figuring out how to make a push request and upload my changes into my Github.

-*The challenge I encountered is how to insert the picture and how to size it.
+* The challenge I encountered is how to insert the picture and how to size it.